-- With the easing of travel to Cuba for American travelers, we see two Cuban destinations jump onto the list of rising international destinations.
+- With the easing of travel to Cuba for Americans, two Cuban destinations make the list of rising international destinations.

-If your hotel is located in one of these emerging destinations, be sure to capitalize on the additional searches with a strategy that raises your property’s brand awareness.
+For hotels located in these emerging destinations, be sure to capitalize on the additional searches with a strategy that raises your property’s brand awareness.
 Facebook is a great place to do just that, with 1 in 3 travelers referencing social media as a main source of travel ideas and inspiration.

 Want to learn even more about the latest hotel trends?
 Get the report.